Anthrocon/www/content/dealers-loading-instructions/index.md

 **Very Important Information!**

-The Dealers' Room will be located in Halls A&amp;B on the second level of the **David L. Lawrence Convention Center** in Pittsburgh, PA.
+The Dealers' Room will be located in Halls A&B on the second level of the **David L. Lawrence Convention Center** in Pittsburgh, PA.

 Dealers can pick up their convention badges in Hall D, on the ground floor, with entry from 10th Street.
 Dealer registration opens beginning noon on Thursday.

 Entry points once you have your badge include:

 - Through the West Lobby on 10th Street (same street as the Westin), on the ground floor.
-Go up the escalator and turn right to reach Halls A&amp;B.
+Go up the escalator and turn right to reach Halls A&B.
 - Across the skybridge from the 2nd floor of the Westin.
 There are two elevators at the end of the skybridge.
 Travel up one level to #3, then cross the walkway ahead of you.
 At the far end, take the escalator down one level and turn left.
 - Through the loading dock.
 This is where you should go **if you have a vehicle with significant material to directly offload**.
 The entrance to the loading dock is located on Ft.
-Duquesne Blvd. between 9th Street &amp; 10th Street at the point where Ft.
-Duquesne Blvd. &amp; 10th Street Bypass merge.
+Duquesne Blvd. between 9th Street & 10th Street at the point where Ft.
+Duquesne Blvd. & 10th Street Bypass merge.
 Note that the loading dock allows drop-off of merchandise only!
 You cannot check into the Dealer's Room from here.

     The loading dock will be open for merchandise drop-off from 3 PM until 9 PM on Thursday and from 8 AM until 11:45 AM  on Friday.